dwarvesf/WeAreHiring/open-positions/technical-writer.md

   - technical
   - writer
   - specialist
-title: Technical writer
+title: Techincal writer
 date: 2024-02-28
-description:
+description: The ideal candidate will have a passion for technology, a strong understanding of the software development industry, and excellent communication skills.
+The role involves collaborating with cross-functional teams to create documentation that supports our products and services, including product / technical deep dives, technical guides, API documentation, and more.
 authors:
   - nikki
 menu: careers
 type: hiring
 hide_frontmatter: false
 hiring: true
+featured: true
 ---

-## We're looking for Technical Writer to join Dwarves and work remotely.
+## We're looking for Techical Writer to join Dwarves and work remotely.

 > **🤘 [Apply now](mailto:spawn@d.foundation)** (We respond within three days)

-## Dwarves is research-focused technology firm
+## Dwarves is a research-focused technology firm

-Since 2015, we have helped companies build & ship top-notch software, operate tech teams and invest in ambitious people who are after world's next big things.
+Since 2015, we have helped companies ship top-notch software, build tech teams, and invest in learning & distributing the latest tech knowledge and skills.
+On our way to expanding our R&D capability, we're looking for talented Technical Writers to join us.
+The job can be both full-time and part-time.

-Technology is our north star metrics, engineering is our culture.
-We are a profitable company since day 1 and have been growing steadily.

-On our way moving to the next goals, we're looking for talented members to join in and help us to grow more sustainably in the coming years.
+The role involves collaborating with cross-functional teams to create documentation that supports our products and services, including product / technical deep dives, technical guides, API documentation, and more.

 - [[Life at Dwarves]]
 - [[Culture Handbook]]
 - [[The Manifesto]]

-### What you'll get to do
+### What you need to have

+---

 - 2+ years of experience as a technical writer with a real-project portfolio
 - Bachelor’s degree in journalism, communications, or technical fields
 - Must be a macOS user